w3f/polkadot-wiki/docs/learn/learn-implementations.md

 slug: ../learn-implementations
 ---

-Polkadot is the flagship protocol of the [Web3 Foundation][], and while Polkadot can be defined as a protocol, a network, or, a type of infrastructure, it best serves to be an ecosystem.
+Polkadot is the flagship protocol of the [Web3 Foundation](https://web3.foundation/), and while Polkadot can be defined as a protocol, a network, or, a type of infrastructure, it best serves to be an ecosystem.
 For true decentralization, there should be multiple implementations of Polkadot.
 Even being a _layer 0_ protocol that attempts to build an interconnected, interoperable and secure Web3 ecosystem, Polkadot is a complex piece of software, and its formal implementation depends on being built on top of a tech stack.

 > This page will focus on implementations of **Polkadot's underlying infrastructure** (i.e. runtime,
 > host).